viklund/AssemblyValidation/fasta_stats/README.md

 fasta_stats
 ===========

-A class that reads and reports on contents of Fasta-format sequences.
-This class will be used in FRCbam, and here we initiate development the class and use it to power a simple tool for quickly reporting contig contents.
+This C++ repository contains the `FastaStats` namespace which defines a few classes that read and report on contents of Fasta-format sequences.

+The `fasta_stats` executable wraps around this namespace to act as a standalone Fasta file stats tool.

+`FastaStats` will be used in FRCbam for producing stats for assembly evaluation.

 With standalone use, `fasta_stats file.fa` will produce a table of file and sequence statistics to `file.fa.stats.txt` and a BED-format file of `N`-gaps to `file.fa.gaps.bed`.
 The locations for each can be modified with `-o/--output` and `-g/--gaps-bed`, respectively.